-The STAR method is a framework which when followed allows you to structurally answer behavioural interview questions by describing the situation, task, action and result of your answer.
+The STAR method is a framework which when followed, allows you to structurally answer behavioural interview questions by describing the situation, task, action and result of your answer.
 By following this framework, you can confidently demonstrate to interviewers how you’ve previously dealt with situations and challenges.
 Giving them the answer they’ll want to hear to demonstrate your capability for the role.

 The situation is where you’ll describe a situation you’ve previously been in.
 This can include a challenge you faced, a task or project you were working on or any event you were involved in.

-It’s important for recruiters to know the situation to translate how similar situations may appear in the role you’re applying for.
+Recruiters need to know the situation to translate how similar situations may appear in the role you’re applying for.

 The action is where you would describe how you addressed or handled the situation.
 But be sure to talk about your personal involvement if the goal was achieved as part of a team. .
 Describe specifically your personal involvement in the situation and how your individual involvement made a difference.